 (1) Schools of medicine holding regular institutional membership in the Association of American Colleges for the year the degree was granted; (2) Schools of osteopathic medicine approved by the American Osteopathic Association for the year which the degree was granted; (3) Schools (including foreign schools accepted by the licensing body of the State, Territory or Commonwealth or the District of Columbia as qualifying for full or unrestricted licensure.

 Licensure and Registration: Current, full and unrestricted license to practice medicine or surgery in the state, territory or commonwealth of the United States or in the District of Columbia.
-All individuals:

 (1) Must meet basic qualification standards for appointment.
 Clinical privileges must be recommended by the chief, staff/professional standards board as granted by the director of the Philadelphia VA Medical Center.
 Incumbent must provide complete credentials and privileging information in a timely expeditious way.
 Boardcertification or board eligibility inInternal medicineor family practice is required.
 Incumbent must be competent in performing routine medical procedures such as lumbar punctures and placement of central lines.

 2. Experience participating in and/or overseeing process and quality improvement teams.

 REFERENCE: VA Handook 5005/27, Part II, Appendix G2 - Physician Qualification Standard

 Pleasefollowall instructionslisted under "How to Apply" section to ensure a complete application package.